About Veterans Services

 The 2022 exhibition call for art will be out soon.
 The exhibition will be at the Wichita Falls Museum of Art this fall.

 Trainings for Arts Organizations

 We work with arts organizations statewide to forge partnerships with vet organizations to provide art programs for veterans and military families.
-Based on our research in partnership with the Texas Commission on the Arts, we have found there is a growing need for arts-related services for Texas veterans and military personnel in our communities.
+Based on our research in partnership with the Texas Commission on the Arts, we have found a growing need for arts-related services for Texas veterans and military personnel in our communities.
 If you are an arts organization interested in learning more about providing art programs for veterans, examples of successful programs, and trainings on working with veterans and military families, please contact us at (512) 454-9912 or [email protected].

 THANK YOU TO OUR FUNDERS!

 Our Veterans program is made possible through generous support from the Texas Commission on the Arts, The Christopher and Dana Reeve Foundation, and Creative Forces: NEA Military Healing Arts Network.

 Creative Forces®: NEA Military Healing Arts Network is an initiative of the National Endowment for the Arts (NEA) in partnership with the U.S. Departments of Defense and Veterans Affairs and the state and local arts agencies.
 This initiative serves the special needs of military patients and veterans with traumatic brain injury and psychological health conditions, as well as their families and caregivers.
 Administrative support for this initiative is provided by Americans for the Arts.